How the 2019 F1 grid is shaping up

 When Nico Hulkenberg signed for Renault in 2017 both sides were keen to underline the long-term nature of the deal and it would be a surprise if the German doesn't stay for a third season.
 Carlos Sainz's position is less clear beyond the end of 2018 as the Spaniard is currently on loan from Red Bull in a deal that only came about after Toro Rosso terminated its Renault contract early.
 Now Red Bull has ditched Renault completely for 2019 and there are no guarantees that the drinks manufacturer will allow Sainz to stay on for another season at its former engine partner.
 Regardless, detailed talks with Sainz will not be allowed to happen until Ricciardo's deal is done and it is clear Red Bull will not need Sainz to partner Verstappen.

-Ocon is also being talked about as a Renault driver for 2019, which makes sense as he is arguably France's most promising F1 talent since Alain Prost.
-Quite how such a deal would fit with his existing Mercedes contract is less clear, but given that he will not be driving for the Mercedes works team in 2019, a short-term deal with Renault would help him progress while he waits to see if that door eventually opens.
+Ocon now appears to be close to a Renault drive for 2019, which makes sense as he is arguably France's most promising F1 talent since Alain Prost.
+Quite how such a deal would fit with his existing Mercedes contract is less clear, but Mercedes and Renault do have partnerships outside F1 and a deal may be forged whereby Mercedes retains an option on him for future seasons.

 Toro Rosso